drewdeponte/git-ps-book/src/guides/pull-integrated-patches-down.md

 4. if conflict, `gps rebase --continue`
 5. repeat steps 2 to 4 for each conflicting patch

-## Walkthrough
+## WalkThrough

-The TLDR section makes this feel trivial.
+The TL;DR section makes this feel trivial.
 And generally it is pretty trivial as you simply run `gps pull`, which effectively runs a `git fetch` to update your local repositories knowledge of the upstream repository's Git tree followed by a `git rebase --onto <upstream-branch-name> <upstream-branch-name> <head-branch-shortname>` , e.g. `git rebase --onto origin/main origin/main main`.

-Conflicts occuring during the rebase are what might catch you off guard the first time.
+Conflicts occurring during the rebase are what might catch you off guard the first time.
 Here in your stack is exactly where you want to be confronted with and resolve any conflicts though.
 It forces you to integrate the upstream branch's changes with your stack more often and with smaller increments